emgrotto/CS5800-Navigating-Portland/final_report.md

 $\ c(u,w) <= c(u,v) + c(v,w)$

-Since our undirected, has non-negative weigh edges, and is built on an X,Y coordinate plane, the triangle inequality does hold and the tour generated by removing duplicate nodes form the Eulerian tour is valid.
+Since our graph is undirected, has non-negative weight edges, and is built on an X,Y coordinate plane, the triangle inequality does hold and the tour generated by removing duplicate nodes form the Eulerian tour is valid.
 Since the algorithm utilizes a minimum spanning tree, we know that each edge added to that tree is the minimum valued edge that connects the existing tree (starting from an empty tree) to the remaining nodes that are not yet in the tree.
 Such edges are added until no nodes remain unconnected.
 So we know that the tree that is generated both spans all nodes of our subgraph that includes priority nodes, and is a set of minimum valued edges spanning those nodes.
 So Christofides algorithm has generated an approximate shortest path between all our priority nodes.

-When considering the execution of Metric TSP algorithms, we know that the cost of the MST generated by the approximation algorithm will always be less than or equal to the cost c of the optimal solution (OPT), as a MST can be generated by deleting any edge from a tour, and all edges are non- negative.
+When considering the execution of Metric TSP algorithms, we know that the cost of the MST generated by the approximation algorithm will always be less than or equal to the cost c of the optimal solution (OPT) of a graph G, as a MST can be generated by deleting any edge from a tour, and all edges are non- negative.

 $\ c(MST) <= c(OPT)$

 Since we are using a Eulerian tour (W) to traverse the MST, we will visit every edge/vertex exactly twice.
-So the cost for this walk will be equal to two times the cost of the tree itself
+So the cost for this walk will be equal to two times the cost of the tree itself.

 $\ c(W) = 2c(MST)$

-Combining these two factors, we know that
+Combining these two factors, we know that:

 $\ c(W) <= 2*c(OPT)$

-Since we know the triangle equality holds, then we know that the path that is generated when duplicate nodes are removed from W must have a value less than the W, so for our final resulting path $\ P $
+Since we know the triangle equality holds, the path that is generated when duplicate nodes are removed from W must have a value less than W, so for our final resulting path $\ P $

 $\ c(P) <= c(W) <= 2*c(OPT) \rightarrow c(P) <= 2*c(OPT)$

 The Christofides further improves this approximation.

 Let us define:

-$\ P $  to be the perfect matching of oV
+$\ P $  to be the perfect matching of the complete graph of oV

-$\ T' $ be the OPT TSP tour for G

 $\ N' $ be the OPT TSP tour of oV

-$\ R_1 , \ R_2$ to be two perfect matchings of oV on the edges of $\ N'$ taken alternately.
+$\ R_1 , \ R_2$ to be two separate perfect matchings of the G(oV) on the edges of $\ N'$ taken independently.

 Then: